 - 5) ECONOMY ACTIVE Indicates that the thermal targeting function is active and the control will reduce boiler temperature to conserve fuel.
 The Economy feature is activated using the ECONOMY dial.
-(See "Setting the Economy Feature" on page 37 for more information). - 6) ECONOMY TARGET When the Economy feature is active, the control continually sets target temperatures below the high limit setting to maximize fuel efficiency.
+(See "Setting the Economy Feature" on page 35 for more information). - 6) ECONOMY TARGET When the Economy feature is active, the control continually sets target temperatures below the high limit setting to maximize fuel efficiency.
 When the boiler water reaches the target temperature, the LED illuminates and the burner will shut down.
 The boiler water will continue to circulate and heat the house as long as the thermostat call continues.
 The LED will stay lit until the boiler temperature drops below the differential set point at which point the boiler will be allowed to fire again.
+See Differential explanation on page 37.
 NOTE: This LED illuminates regularly during normal boiler operation. - 7) TEST/SETTINGS BUTTON To Test Low Water Cut-Off: Press and hold the Test/ Settings button for 5 seconds.
-The display will read LCD.
-The red Low Water light should illuminate and the burner circuit (B1 and B2) should deenergize.
-NOTE: The control must be installed with a Hydrolevel Electro-WellTM for low water cut-off functionality.
+The display will read LED.
+The red Low Water light should illuminate and the burner circuit (B1 and B2) should de-energize.

+NOTE: The control must be installed with a Hydrolevel Electro-WellTM for low water cut-off functionality (see page 36 for more details).
 To View Current Settings: Press and release the Test/Settings Button in short intervals to sequentially display the following settings: